THE HIDDEN COST OF MISALIGNMENT (AND WHY IT'S BLEEDING YOUR REVENUE)

 You're acquiring 5 new clients per month at $500 monthly revenue each.
 That's $2,500 in monthly recurring revenue. $30,000 annually.

-With aligned systems - where marketing generates leads sales actually wants, where sales closes deals ops can profitably deliver, where everyone tracks the same success metrics - you'd be at 3.7x that number.
+With aligned systems—where marketing generates leads sales actually wants, where sales closes deals ops can profitably deliver, where everyone tracks the same success metrics—you'd be at 3.7x that number.

-Not because you're not working hard enough.
 Because your systems are working against each other.

 Alignment isn't about more meetings.
 It's not about better "communication."
 It's about integrated systems.

-- Shared lead definition: Marketing and sales agree on exactly what makes a lead qualified.
+Marketing and sales agree on exactly what makes a lead qualified.
 It's written down.
 It's measured.
 It's the same for both teams.

 Here's why this is so hard to fix: